Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection

 \subsection{Issue Type Validation}

-The second part of the validation of the quality of the issue data is a partial conceptual replication~\cite{Shull2008} of the results by Herzig\etal~\cite{Herzig2013}.
-Based on the data for five projects by Herzig\etal, we expect that between 27.4\% and 42.9\% of BUG issues are mislabeled with 99.5\% confidence and that between 0.4\% and 3.5\% of issues of other types than BUG should actually be bugs.
+The second part of the validation of the quality of the issue data is a partial conceptual replication~\citep{Shull2008} of the results by \cite{Herzig2013}.
+Based on the data for five projects by \cite{Herzig2013}, we expect that between 27.4\% and 42.9\% of BUG issues are mislabeled with 99.5\% confidence and that between 0.4\% and 3.5\% of issues of other types than BUG should actually be bugs.
 The first and third author of this article manually labeled the types for all linked issues of type BUG, regardless of whether the link was established by SZZ, JL, or JLM.
-All three authors determined the correct label as committee in case there was a conflict between the two independent labels.
+The inter-rater reliability between the first and the third author was substantial ($\kappa=0.62$) with an agreement on 77\% of the issues.
+All three authors determined the correct label as committee for the remaining 23\% of the issues.
 This way, we manually validated the issue type for all 11,295 issues that were linked by commits and labelled as BUG in the issue tracker.

 Figure~\ref{fig:issuetypes} summarizes the results of the evaluation.
-Overall, we found that a median of 42.3\% (MAD=13.3\%) of linked BUG issues are mislabeled: 29.0\% (MAD=6.4\%) are actually IMPROVEMENT, 5.2\% (MAD=3.6\%) are DOC, 3.0\% (MAD=2.0\%) are TEST, and 3.8\% (MAD=3.1\%) are OTHER\footnote{The sum of the median values for for IMPROVEMENT, DOC, TEST, and OTHER is 41.0\%, i.e., less than the median of not being a BUG, which is 42.5\%.
-This is possible because the median is not linear.}.
-Thus, our results replicate the findings by Herzig\etal~\cite{Herzig2013} regarding the misclassification of BUG issues, even though we are close to the upper bound of the confidence interval.
+Overall, we found that a median of 42.3\% (MAD=13.3\%) of linked BUG issues are mislabeled: 29.0\% (MAD=6.4\%) are actually IMPROVEMENT, 5.2\% (MAD=3.6\%) are DOC, 3.0\% (MAD=2.0\%) are TEST, and 3.8\% (MAD=3.1\%) are OTHER.\footnote{The sum of the median values for for IMPROVEMENT, DOC, TEST, and OTHER is 41.0\%, i.e., less than the median of not being a BUG, which is 42.5\%.
+This is possible because the median is not linear.} Thus, our results replicate the findings by \cite{Herzig2013} regarding the misclassification of BUG issues, even though we are close to the upper bound of the confidence interval.
 Another way to read these numbers is that for every correctly labeled BUG issue, there are a median of $\frac{42.3\%}{57.7\%}=0.73$ incorrectly labeled issues.
 Figure~\ref{fig:issuetypes} demonstrates that all projects are affected by this kind of noise in the data, i.e., even in the best case about one fifth of the bugs are mislabeled.